Gabrielenr/test1/GroupProjectTest/ProjectPlan.md

 ## 2 Process Description

 *Login Activity:*
-- *User see the log in activity page prompting to log in, register or select "not now" so that the user can easily search for products without having to register an account.*
+- *User is introduced to the log in activity page prompting to log in, register or select "not now" so that the user can easily search for products without having to register an account.*
 - *The entrance criteria consists of the registration process, which involves getting the User's name, email, and password.
 If the User is an employee, they would check off a box and will be prompted to enter their employee ID*
 - *The exit criteria would take place after successfuly registering.The User will be prompted to Log in with their credentials.*